Develop Your Elevator Pitch

 - Credit team members and mentors.

-- Engage the listener with a question and give them an opportunity to respond.
-Avoid basic questions you could have googled in advance, such as "What does your company do?"
+- Engage the listener with question and give them an opporunity to respond.
+Avoid basic questions you could have googled in advance, such as “What does your company do?”

 Tips for a great elevator pitch: